 Atienza also arranged a screening of The Kalampag Tracking Agency, a curatorial and organisational collaboration between Shireen Seno and Merv Espina.
 Featuring some of the most striking films and videos from the Phillipines and its diaspora, this intitiative continues to navigate the unchartered topographies of Filipino alternative and experimental moving image practice from the past 30 years and includes Martha's work, Anito.

 This was the first UK screening of the program and also featured Martha in conversation with May Ingawanij.
 The event was followed by a dinner and studio visit for over 50 people where Atienza prepared a typical Filipino dish together with Gasworks studio artist Pio Abad.

 Martha Atienza lives and works in the Philippines and the Netherlands.
 Recent exhibitions include Study in Reality no. 3, Silverlens Gallery, Makati (2015) and Endless Hours at Sea, Ateneo Gallery, Quezon City (2014).
 She was awarded the Thirteen Artists Award by the Cultural Centre of the Philippines (2015) and was nominated for the Sovereign Asian Art Prize, Hong Kong (2014).
 Martha was a resident artist at Artesan Gallery Studio, Singapore (2014) and at the Omi International Arts Centre, New York (2013).

-Martha Atienza’s residency is supported by Mercedes Zobel in partnership with Outset.
-She is hosted in the Outset Residency Studio.
+Martha Atienza’s residency was supported by Mercedes Zobel in partnership with Outset.
+She was hosted in the Outset Residency Studio.